It’s no secret we LOVE Chinese food, especially chicken dishes like this Moo Goo Gain Pan!

 How to Make Moo Goo Gai Pan

 VEGGIES.
-Heat 1 tablespoon of vegetable oil, or sesame oil, in a wok or large skillet over high heat until it begins to smoke.
-Stir in the fresh mushrooms, broccoli, water chestnuts, snow peas, and straw mushrooms.
+Heat 1 tablespoon of vegetable oil, in a wok or large skillet over high heat until it begins to smoke.
+Stir in the fresh mushrooms, broccoli florets, water chestnuts, snow peas, and straw mushrooms.

 Cook and stir veggies for about 5 minutes.
 Remove veggies from the wok, and set aside.
 Clean off the wok/skillet.

 CHICKEN.
-Heat the remaining tablespoon of vegetable oil in the wok until it begins to smoke.
-Stir in the garlic, and cook for a few seconds until it turns golden brown.
+Heat 1 tablespoon of vegetable oil in the wok until it begins to smoke.
+Stir in garlic, and cook for a few seconds until it turns golden brown.

-Add the chicken, and cook over medium-high heat for about 5 minutes or until there is no pink in the center of the chicken.
+Add chicken strips, and cook over medium-high heat for about 5 minutes or until there is no pink in the center of the chicken.
+Keep the stir-fry pan consistently hot and do not overcook the chicken.

 SAUCE.
-In a small bowl, stir together cornstarch, sugar, soy sauce, rice vinegar, and chicken broth or chicken stock.
+In a small bowl, stir cornstarch, 1sugar, soy sauce, rice vinegar, and chicken broth or chicken stock.
 Pour over the chicken, and bring to a boil, stirring constantly.
 Boil for about 30 seconds until the sauce thickens and is no longer cloudy.

 SERVE.
 Return the vegetables to the wok/skillet, and toss with the sauce until all coated.
 Serve immediately.